Fixing Bias in Reconstruction-based Anomaly Detection with Lipschitz Discriminators: Conclusion

 \section{Conclusion}

-In this work, we introduced the first Wasserstein-distance based deep anomaly detection framework.
+In this work, we introduce the first Wasserstein-distance based deep anomaly detection framework.
 We show the advantage of our discriminator-based framework, which learns to reason about the probability density of the nominal data and produces an anomaly score based on distribution distances, as opposed to other deep methods that rely on reconstruction-error criteria.
-While reconstruction error may be tangentially related to distance from distribution, it is not directly measuring a distribution distance.
-As a result, reconstruction methods may learn to reconstruct ``averaged images'' that are not part of the training data, and further, they will likely be able to reconstruct any outliers that are part of the training data due to the sensitivity of MSE loss to the worst-case training point.
-By contrast, our method, the Lipschitz anomaly discriminator, provides guarantees on points with low support in the training data.
-Furthermore, we can show that LAD significantly outperforms existing methods on slightly corrupted unsupervised training data, which is more realistic than assuming anomaly-free clean training data.
-Using a Lipschitz discriminator framework creates a more robust deep anomaly detection framework, fusing the ability of neural networks to capture complex structure with the robustness given by traditional distance-based anomaly detection.
-We demonstrate the performance of LAD on MNIST and electronic health record datasets.
+We show reconstruction methods may learn to reconstruct ``averaged images'' that are within the convex hull of the data.
+In contrast, LAD provides guarantees on points with low support in the training data.
+Furthermore, we showed that LAD significantly outperforms existing methods on slightly corrupted training data, which is more realistic than assuming anomaly-free training data in large datasets.
+When combined with a standard autoencoder we find LAD outperforms existing methods on MNIST, CIFAR10, and a health record dataset displaying the effectiveness of our method.